Kinilaw

 Kinilaw ([kɪnɪˈlaʊ] or [kɪˈnɪlaʊ], literally "eaten raw") is a raw seafood dish and preparation method native to the Philippines.
-It is also referred to as Philippine ceviche due to its similarity to the Latin American dish ceviche.
 It is more accurately a cooking process that relies on vinegar and acidic fruit juices (usually citrus) to denature the ingredients, rather than a dish, as it can also be used to prepare meat and vegetables.
 Kinilaw dishes are usually eaten as appetizers before a meal, or as finger food (pulutan) with alcoholic drinks.
-Kinilaw is also sometimes called kilawin, but it should not be confused with the northern Philippine grilled meat dish, kilawin, to which it is related to but is different.
+Kinilaw is also sometimes called kilawin, especially in the northern Philippines, but the term kilawin more commonly applies to a similar lightly grilled meat dish.